Mightysmallfry/C-Practice/README.md

 - Charisma - For Fear, debuffs, persuassion

 Advanced Stats
-- Arcane - For magic and elemental attacks, base damage, can be increased like strength etc.
+- Arcana - For magic and elemental attacks, base damage, can be increased like strength etc.

 - Elemental Affinity - point buy system - repeated use level ups - Specific value for each element
   - Resistances - reward for certain level of affinity (10) - halves the damage of matching attacks